uitdevpro1999/QLPhongMachTu/README.md

 # Private Clinics Management
-Private Clinics Management is the software have fully functional to manage a private clinics, written in c# and software written by XYZ Group University of Information Technology (UIT).
+Private Clinics Management is the software have fully functional to manage a private clinics, written in c# and software written by XYZ Team from University of Information Technology (UIT).
 # Features
 - Full basic functions of a conventional management software As: Add, Delete, Update, Find
 - Organise your patient's appointment schedule.